prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 }
 {% endhighlight %}

+### Notes about data fields

+#### *consentString*
+This field contains the user's choices on consent, represented as an encoded string value.
+In certain scenarios, this field may come to you with an `undefined` value; normally this happens when there was an error during the CMP interaction and the publisher had the config option `allowAuctionWithoutConsent` set to `true`.
+If you wish to set your own value for this scenario rather than pass along `undefined` to your system, you can check for the `undefined` value in the field and replace it accordingly.
+The code sample provided in the *consentRequried* section below provides a possible approach to perform this type of check/replacement.

+#### *consentRequired*
 As described earlier in this page - if the publisher didn't set their own value for `consentRequired` in the prebid `setConfig` code, each adapter has the opportunity to set their own value for this field.
 There are two general approaches that can be taken by the adapter to populate this field: